 BBQ Ribs in Oven With Veggies

-My BBQ ribs in oven recipe is so easy to make and results in slow-cooked fall-off-the-bone tender country-style beef ribs roasted alongside seasonal vegetables for the perfect one-pan meal.
+• Why You'll Love It: My BBQ ribs in oven recipe is an easy one-pan meal, resulting in slow-cooked country-style beef ribs roasted alongside seasonal vegetables.

-Today I’m teaching you how to make this summer meal of BBQ ribs in the oven with veggies in one pan… without having to stand over a hot grill.
+These BBQ ribs in the oven with veggies are made all in one pan, without having to stand over a hot grill.
 Intrigued?
-In about 3 hours you’ll have slow-cooked, fall-off-the-bone tender country-style beef ribs coated in a thick layer of legendary Stubbs Sweet Honey and Spice Bar-B-Q sauce, served alongside the just-as-tender seasonal roasted vegetables of your choice.
+In about 3 hours you’ll have slow-cooked, fall-off-the-bone tender country-style beef ribs coated in a thick layer of of legendary Stubbs Sweet Honey and Spice Bar-B-Q sauce, served alongside the just-as-tender seasonal roasted vegetables of your choice.
+Mmm, mmm!

 Recipe Ingredients